Taking care of our dog’s nutrition is one of the top priorities as a dog owner, all the more so when your dog has puppies.

 Eggs are an excellent source of nutrition for all dogs, and will definitely help out a nursing dog get the much-needed boost it needs.

-However, it should not form the bulk of a diet and should be used as a supplement and palate enhancer instead.
+Although it is an excellent homemade food for nursing dogs, it should not form the bulk of a diet and should be used as a supplement and palate enhancer instead.

 Always speak to your vet before breeding your dog to get a good idea of its nutritional needs and work out a plan first.